- Keighley Online

 Haworth Home of the Bronte Sisters

-At the Bottom of the Village is Haworth Station part of the Keighley and Worth Valley Railway this steam preservation society has an impressive collection of fully preserved steam engines and carriages.
-Their track runs from Keighley to Oxenhope approx 5 miles through beautiful countryside and six stations.
-This railway was used in the film The Railway Children as well as loads of other films and adverts there is a Railway Children Walk from Oakworth Station to Haworth, Oakworth was also seen in the film.
+At the bottom of the village is Haworth Station, part of the Keighley and Worth Valley Railway.
+This steam preservation society has an impressive collection of fully preserved steam engines and carriages.
+Their track runs from Keighley to Oxenhope, approximately five miles through beautiful countryside and six stations.
+This railway was used in the film The Railway Children.
+There is a Railway Children Walk from Oakworth Station to Haworth, Oakworth was also seen in the film.

 Why not travel to Haworth on this railway it starts at Keighley Railway Station so you can link direct from British Rail at Keighley Station.